 While intelligence is an ancient activity, the digital age is a relatively new phenomenon.
-This volume uses the concept of the ‘digital age’ to describe the increased change, complexity, and pace of information that is now circulated, as new technology has reduced the time it takes to spread news to almost nothing.
-These changes mean that decisionmakers face an increasingly challenging threat environment, which in turn increases the demand for timely, relevant, and reliable intelligence to support policymaking.
+This volume uses the concept of the "digital age" to highlight the increased change, complexity, and pace of information that is now circulated, as new technology has reduced the time it takes to spread news to almost nothing.
+These factors mean that decision-makers face an increasingly challenging threat environment, which in turn increases the demand for timely, relevant, and reliable intelligence to support policymaking.
 In this context, the book demonstrates that intelligence places greater demands on analysis work, as the traditional intelligence cycle is no longer adequate as a process description.
 In the digital age, it is not enough to accumulate as much information as possible to gain a better understanding of the world.
-To meet the customers’ needs, the intelligence process must be centred around the analysis work – which makes it more demanding than ever to be an analyst.
-Assessments, and not least predictions, are now just as important as revealing someone else’s secrets.
+To meet customers’ needs, the intelligence process must be centred around the analysis work – which in turn has increased the demand for analysts.
+Assessments, not least predictions, are now just as important as revealing someone else’s secrets.

 Table of Contents

 1. Introduction: An old activity in a new age

 Stig Stenslie, Lars Haugom & Brigt Harr Vaage

 Sir David Omand

 4. The necessity of experts

 5. Open-Source and Social Media Intelligence